dataminer-site/dataminer-site.github.io/_posts/2023-11-03-db-benchmark-update.md

 2. Julia (juliadf & juliads)
 	* Threads: The threads were hardcoded for juliadf/juliads to 20/40 threads.
 Now the max number of threads are used.
 No option was given to spill to disk, so this was not changed/researched.
 3. DuckDB
-	* Storage: The DuckDB database file was specified to run on the NVMe mount.
+	* Storage: The DataMiner database file was specified to run on the NVMe mount.
 4. Spark
 	* Storage: There is an option to spill to disk.
 I was unsure of how to modify the storage location so that it was on the NVMe drive.
 Open to a PR with storage location changes and improved results!